BarbriSFCourseDetails

 Herrick, Feinstein LLP

 Mr. Selbst is the co-chair of Herrick's Restructuring & Finance Litigation Department.
 He has more than 30 years of experience representing debtors, creditors, official committees, distressed investors and asset purchasers in bankruptcies and out-of-court restructurings.
+Mr. Selbst advises clients from a wide range of industries, including financial services, telecommunications, government agencies and real estate.
+A skilled commercial litigator, he also has significant experience in district and state courts, where he regularly represents clients in separate litigation arising out of bankruptcy.
+Mr. Selbst also advises clients on structured finance and derivative transactions.
 He is a frequent lecturer on bankruptcy and restructuring topics and has published articles and book chapters on bankruptcy-related topics.
-He has been frequently quoted in newspaper articles on insolvency related topics and has appeared on CNBC.
+Mr. Selbst has been frequently quoted in newspaper articles on insolvency related topics and has appeared on CNBC.

 Steven B. Smith